Missouri governor vows he won’t quit amid allegations

 JEFFERSON CITY, Mo.
-(AP) - Missouri Gov. Eric Greitens is drawing on his experience as a Navy SEAL to assert that he won’t quit or back down despite various allegations of misconduct against him.
+(AP) — Drawing on his Navy SEAL training, Missouri Gov. Eric Greitens asserted Thursday that he will not quit or back down despite a criminal charge and potential impeachment proceedings involving various allegations of misconduct against him.

-During a speech Thursday in Jefferson City about agricultural funding, Greitens recounted how he once felt like quitting during Navy SEAL training but kept going for the good of his team.
+At the end of a celebratory speech announcing funding for biodiesel facilities, Greitens shifted topics to the challenges he’s facing and recounted how he once felt like quitting during a grueling Navy SEAL training session in which his team of seven men had carry a heavy log over a beach.
+Greitens said he kept going for the good of the team.

-He then declared: “No matter what they throw at me, no matter how painful they try to make it … we are going to continue in our mission to fight for the people of Missouri.”
+The Republican governor then declared: “No matter what they throw at me, no matter how painful they try to make it, no matter how much suffering they want to put me and my family through and my team through … we are going to step forward day after day after day, and we are going to continue in our mission to fight for the people of Missouri.”

-Prosecutors in St. Louis dropped a felony invasion-of-privacy charge against Greitens earlier this week.
-But he still faces another felony charge and the potential of impeachment during a special legislative session that starts Friday.
+Prosecutors in St. Louis dropped a felony invasion-of-privacy charge against Greitens earlier this week that accused him of taking a nonconsensual photo of an almost entirely naked woman with whom he acknowledged having an affair in 2015.
+Prosecutors have said the charge could be filed.

+Greitens also faces another felony charge alleging he tampered with computer data by disclosing the donor list of The Mission Continues to his political fundraiser in 2015 without the permission of the St. Louis-based charity he founded.

 Copyright © 2018 The Washington Times, LLC.